SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/weaver_code_anatomy.md

 1. `original_form` is simply a link to the original, fillable PDF form that this interview is automating, if it exists.
 1. 🚧 `allowed courts` allows your code to decide which courts to let the user pick from when they need to pick their court, usually used in conjunction with [AL Generic Jurisdiction](https://github.com/SuffolkLITLab/docassemble-ALGenericJurisdiction).
 1. `categories` is the [LIST taxonomy](https://taxonomy.legal/) code for this interview, which can be used by your organization to organize your interviews.
 1. `attachment block variable` used to be used in the code that sends documents to courts.
 It's now deprecated in favor of the [ALDocument object block](#aldocument-object-block)
 1. `logic block variable` is also deprecated
 1. `typical role`: controls which questions the user gets asked, and serves the same purpose as the code in the [interview order block](#interview-order)

 ## Main intro page
 Adds this text to the organization's intro page that appears at the beginning of every interview.
-This lets your user know right away that they have gotten to the right form (or the wrong one).
-Note that this can (and maybe should) be different from the short title in the [metadata block](#metadata)
+This lets your user know right away that they have gotten to the right (or wrong) form.
+Note that this can (and should) be different from the short title in the [metadata block](#metadata)

 ```yml
 code: |